sanjeevees/fetch_api_programatically/readme.md

 - Improve on error handling
 - It can only handle list of JSON with one layer nested JSON containing a list.
 Enable it to handle any data format.
 - The schema defined is all varchar, using a libarary to detect each column type and add it programatically
+- Add auth in the api call, currently it is based on the key being passed in the url

 <!-- CONTACT -->